-Visitors can make unique postcards with their own photos on them.
-To print the postcard, you need to activate the printer with your Entrance Card first.
-After printing, you may keep the postcard as a souvenir or you may buy a stamp to post it home.
+Visitors can make and print unique postcards with their own photos on them.
+You may keep the postcard as a souvenir or you may buy a stamp to post it home.

-Visitors can use the replica Sorting Rack to sort Correspondence into the right pigeonholes, according to its destination.
+Visitors can use the replica Sorting Rack to sort and place Correspondence into the corresponding pigeonholes, according to its destination.

-Visitors see several Letter Boxes and Pillar Boxes from different countries or territories, such as Australia, Germany, Portugal, Canada, Russia, China and Hong Kong.
+Visitors can find a selection of Letter Boxes and Pillar Boxes from Australia, Germany, Portugal, Canada, Russia, Mainland China and Hong Kong SAR.

 In this interactive game, visitors can see a number of Correspondence items and Parcels passing on a conveyer belt.
 They are encouraged to examine the passing objects and decide on a touch-screen whether they are well qualified for delivery.

 In this interactive game, a number of correspondence items and parcels will be mailed virtually.
 Visitors play the roles of postal staff to select on a touch-screen the best mailing method for the customer, considering postage and urgency.

 This is a screen based interactive exhibit, visitors can communicate with a chimpanzee via a touch-screen with different sequences of symbols.